25 Thanksgiving Side Dishes You Can Make Ahead of Time

 Despite your most careful planning (did you make a detailed timeline?), cooking Thanksgiving dinner can still feel a little stressful once the big day rolls around.
 That’s why we love getting a jump start on the side dishes now.
 Most can be prepped, assembled, or even totally cooked anywhere from a day to a month in advance.
 From mashed potatoes and stuffing, to gravy and casseroles, these are the Thanksgiving sides to make ahead.

 Mashed potatoes are a Thanksgiving essential, but they can take up precious time if you’re making a big batch on the big day.
 Give yourself a head start with this casserole version of the dish.

-This classic turkey sidekick can be assembled and tucked away in the fridge up to a day before hitting the oven on the big day.
+This classic turkey sidekick can be assembled and tucked away in the fridge up to a day before hitting the oven on the holiday.

 Good news — you don’t have to wait until the whole bird is out of the oven to tackle the gravy.
 This version, made with turkey pieces, can be made up to a few months in advance and stored in the freezer.